 There have been some developments though.
 The new coastal road, which will encircle the whole island, is almost complete and almost every village now has phone signal, internet access and waste collection.
 Small amounts of coastal land have been reportedly bought up by foreigners, but outside the capital, there remains just one resort and a scattering of locally run homestays.

-Since 2018, Conservation International and Save The Waves have been working with local organisations to establish the world’s first Surf Protected Area Network in the north of Morotai to combat a wide range of threats including unchecked coastal development, overfishing and climate change.
+Since 2018, Conservation International and Save The Waves have been supporting local organisations and the government as they work to establish the world’s first Surf Protected Area Network in the north of Morotai to combat a wide range of threats including unchecked coastal development, overfishing and climate change.

 “There’s a lot of resources that are going in from the Indonesian government into developing Morotai as a tourism hotspot,” said Nik Strong-Cvetich from Save The Waves, “and they’re now faced with a choice on how to develop; on a sustainable path, where these places are protected forever, or the mass tourism development path.”